Frequently Asked Questions About Financial Aid

 Do I need to apply every semester?

 No. The financial aid academic year is July 1 through June 30.
-All financial aid expires on June 30; therefore, you must complete a renewal application before the next academic year which begins July 1.
-You can renew your application on or after October 1 but no later than 6-8 weeks before the start of the term.
+You can complete your FAFSA for the next academic year on or after October 1 but no later than 6-8 weeks before the start of the term.

 Will I receive all the financial aid listed on the website or on my financial aid award letter?

-Financial Aid is awarded assuming full-time status.
-If you do not register as a full-time student, your financial aid will be adjusted to your actual enrollment hours.
-Financial Aid will be paid for classes that are in your program of study.
-You must submit all documents requested by the Financial Aid Office.
-You must maintain Satisfactory Academic Progress (SAP) according to the college SAP policy.
+- Financial Aid is awarded assuming full-time status.
+If you do not register as a full-time student, your FA will be adjusted to your actual enrollment hours.

 What happens if I do not use all the money that is disbursed to my account each semester?